 Where to Eat: Enjoy a meal while diner staff sing show tunes show while you eat at Ellen’s Stardust Diner, Totto Ramen, Hell’s Kitchen

-Where to Stay: It’s a huge and expensive city, so it can be hard deciding where to stay.
-Midtown is best for first-time visitors, but prices vary greatly so do some research within your budget.
+Where to Stay: It’s a huge and expensive city, so it can be hard to decide where to stay.
+Midtown is best for first-time visitors, but prices vary greatly, so do some research within your budget.

 Distance: 2 hours and a 40-minute drive